phantomasUK/MailAdminTool/README.md

 MailAdminTool
 =============

-Mail Admin Tool based on work by Steffan Slot from http://mat.ssdata.dk/
+Mail Admin Tool based on work by Steffan Slot from http://mat.ssdata.dk/ with improvemnets by Tarek Loubani.
+This is a version with improved password security.

 This management interface is for the purpose of administering email servers, originally created and distributed by Stefan Slot (mat@ssdata.dk).
-It is made with the ISPmail guide (http://workaround.org/ispmail) in mind, and it works with the database created when following that guide.
+It is made with the ISPmail guide (http://workaround.org/ispmail) in mind, and with one exception it works with the database created when following that guide.
+IMPORTANT!
+In the virtual_users table the password column type has to be varchar(106) not varchar(32) because of the stronger password hashing.

 ## Requirements
 * A webserver with PHP support